ranoya/omnicode/README.md

 Omnicode is an embedable editor and livecode editor for HTML + CSS + Javascript, Javascript only, Processing (Java mode), P5 (Processing + Javascript), Markdown, and other client side programing languages, eventually, with a built in preview.
 It was designed to assist HTML, Javascript, Processing and P5 lectures and documentation.

 Omnicode is an evolution from HTML/Processing/P5/Markdown [Playground](https://github.com/ranoya/Playground) and relies on [ACE Editor](https://ace.c9.io/) as it's core, wich is a favorite project since it was called _Bespin - Code in the Cloud_ (nice, right? don't know why they changed the name...).
+It also uses [Pyp5js](https://github.com/berinhard/pyp5js) with [Pyodide](https://github.com/pyodide/pyodide) for Processing Python Mode.

 It's simplier than it's previous instance, and far more customizable.
 Also have a customizable [POE Instace](https://github.com/ranoya/poepalette) implementation as a command palette interface.